 I'm interested in buying and will need financing.
 I read that 12 months of on-time rent payments can help buyers qualify for a mortgage.
 How does this work?
 Does it apply to jumbo loans?

 Proof of regular, on-time rent payments can be useful when applying for a mortgage, our experts say.

 Freddie Mac, the Federal entity which buys mortgages from lenders, recently announced it will now consider a history of regular rent payments to help applicants qualify for a mortgage, following last year's move by Fannie Mae, which is good news for first-time buyers who lack a credit score, or have a limited credit history.

-"Previous rent history will help in the loan application process," says Mary Alex Blanton, senior vice president at National Cooperative Bank (a Brick Underground sponsor).
+"Previous rent history will help in the loan application process," says Brittney Baldwin, vice president of National Cooperative Bank (FYI, a Brick sponsor).
 "You must still meet lending criteria for credit and assets as well."

 A strong credit score can be an important asset to qualifying for a mortgage, but many renters planning to buy for the first time may lack a robust credit history.
 In lieu of that, proof of at least 12 months of on-time rent payments can be shown to lenders via apps like PayPal or Zelle, or other methods.